 I learned four lessons when we moved to Costa Rica

-I must qualify this since I now live in Florida, but wanting to return.
+I must qualify this since I now live in Florida, but I’d love to return to Costa Rica.
 How I got there may be of importance since a lot of my first impressions may still be prevalent today.
 I went down in 1992 to see a high school friend that had just informed me he was retiring to Costa Rica.
 He married a Tica who was a teacher in Lawrence, Kansas.
 My wife and I came down Spring break since she was a school principal and that was the earliest we could make it.
 We immediately fell in love with virtually everything.
 They had rented a home in Cariari which spoiled us from the start.

 Lesson number one!

-With our new found love, I started reading everything I could about Costa Rica.
-Not much available since internet was not that developed at that time.
+With our new found love when we moved to Costa Rica, I started reading everything I could about Costa Rica.
+Not much available since the internet was not that developed at that time.
 In one publication I subscribed to, I found a coffee plantation for sale.
 The description was fabulous, so I inquired about it.
 To make a long story short, I purchased it in 1993.
 It really was in bad shape and coffee was at an all-time low, but I persisted because I just loved the country.

 Here is lesson number two